picocms/picocms.github.io/docs/creating-content.md

 Simple, huh?
 And it gets better too.
 These are all the variables that Pico supports by default, but none of them are *required* for your page to work.
 The only "required" item on the list above is "Title", because Pico's Default Theme uses the page Title in order to link to it.

 Each of these metadata fields are utilized by your Pico theme.
 Some themes may add or require additional fields in order to function.
-We'll go into that in more detail about these when we discuss [Theming and Customization][Theming].
+We'll go into that in more detail about these when we discuss [Theming with Twig][Theming].
 For now, stick with Title, Description, Author, and Date, as these are things most pages should probably have.

 ### Markdown - Because Why Mark *Up*?